 Your Cell Phone Provider

-Sometimes, you can even get roadside assistance from your cell phone company.
-Below are some cell phone carriers that offer it:
+Sometimes, roadside assistance is available from your mobile services provider.
+That’s right, the phone company.
+Below are a few that offer it:

-Cell phone companies often offer roadside assistance at a reasonable price.
+Cell phone companies often offer help for motorists at a reasonable price.
 For example, Verizon sells it for an extra $4.99 a month per line.
 By comparison, AT&T lists its roadside coverage for $2.99 a month.

 The biggest reason to get roadside coverage from a cell phone company is that you can use it even if you’re not in your car.
 For instance, you can call for help in someone else’s vehicle or while driving a rental car.
 You can also let your friends and family borrow your phone.
 To have coverage, you just need to make sure the subscribed phone is at the scene.

 Cell carriers typically tie these plans to individual phone lines.
-If you want everyone on your plan to have roadside assistance, you’ll usually have to purchase it for every line.
+If everyone on your plan wants it, you’ll usually have to purchase it for every line.

 An Auto Club Membership